Darock-Studio/Darock-Bili/README_en.md

 ## Important Information
 > [!IMPORTANT]
-> The videos and other data in this App come from Bilibili, the copyright belongs to Bilibili and the video creators.
+> The videos and other data in this App come from Bilibili, the copyright belongs to BiliBili and the video creators.
 >
-> Darock has no partnership with Bilibili, this App is for learning purposes only.
+> Darock has no partnership with BiliBili, this App is for learning purposes only.
 >
-> All source code of this App is open source, and it's only for learning Swift development.
+> All source code of this App is open-sourced, and it's only for learning Swift development.